• Skip to primary navigation

 Completed on site 1997

-Fusions Jameen was set up as a black-led self-build co-operative, inspired by projects like Greenstreet Hill.
-The prospective residents organised the construction work and physically built their own homes, acting as contractors for CHISEL Housing Association, who took ownership of completed homes, and offered discounted social rents in return for self-builder residents’ labour.
+Fusions Jameen was a self-build co-operative where prospective residents organised the construction work and physically built their own homes, acting as contractors for CHISEL Housing Association, who took ownership of completed homes, and offered discounted social rents in return for self-builder residents’ labour.

 • Sitemap